 We highly recommend that you read this document carefully before submitting a solution.

 All solutions must be presented via this submission form.
-Submissions that are not sent via this route will not be considered (will be made available from 23 March).
+Submissions that are not sent via this route will not be considered.

 Questions and answers related to the competition will be uploaded here.

 Site Information and Energy Data

 These documents provide you with details of Nidaros Cathedral and its surroundings.
 It outlines the needs and requirements that will have to be met by the winning solution before the end of the competition.
 You may download the documents here: